denis-torre/qibs-crispr-workshop/README.md

 The cells used in this study contain a knock-in GFP reporter at the SOX17 locus, which is a key marker of endoderm fate.
 Therefore, the GFP-positive cells are expected to be enriched for guides promoting endoderm differentiation, while GFP-negative cells should be depleted of such guides.

 ![Workflow Diagram](images/crispr-1.png)

-To start, we will perform quality control and trimming on a single FASTQ file (`Experiment_1_GFPpos_R1_001.fastq.gz`) to demonstrate the workflow.

-Next, we will analyze the processed count files for all experiments located in the `/athena/cayuga_0083/scratch/det4016/qibs-crispr-workshop/crispr_data/02-mageck_count` directory.

 ### 3. Setup working directory
 ---